-The Skin of the snake is actually very dry and cool.
+The skin of the snake is actually very dry and cool.
 The snake is totally coated in dry scales.
-These scales are individually attached to the skin that enables the skin to be extremely elastic.
+These scales are individually attached to the skin, that enables the skin to be extremely elastic.
 Like all reptiles the skin is cold to the touch.
-That is because unlike mammals, snakes are ‘ecothermic’, a big word which means that the environment controls the temperature of this snake.
+That is because unlike mammals, snakes are ‘ecothermic’, a big word which means that the environment controls the temperature of this animal.
 You have heard the expression cold blooded, right?
 Their body temperature is directly related to their surroundings.
 This is the reason you frequently find reptiles basking in the sun.
 They can not regulate their own body temperature like mammals do.

 In winter, reptiles will ‘hibernate’.
-They’ll find someplace safe and cosy, curl up and go to sleep.
+They’ll find someplace safe and cozy, curl up and go to sleep.
 They will usually find refuge beneath a stone, within a log or a hole in the floor, like an unused rabbit hole.
-In this period of hibernation, body functions slow down almost entirely into a stand still.
+In this period of hibernation, body functions slow down almost entirely to a stand still.
 They enter into a power conservation mode where their pulse and breathing slow down dramatically.
 They will stay in this state of hibernation for several months until the weather starts to warm up.

-When the snake has captured its prey by either injecting Venom or even in the case of non venomous snakes like pythons, by constricting its prey, it will coil it is body around it is victim and will start to evaluate the victim and hunt for the mind.
+When the snake has captured its prey by either injecting venom or even in the case of non venomous snakes like pythons, by constricting its prey, it will coil it is body around it is victim and will start to evaluate the victim and hunt for them.
 It may do this either from the sense of the fur or by odor.
 Snakes like to eat their prey head first.
 It is much easier to consume this way.
 Once the snake opens its mouth and starts to consume its prey, then the skin will start to stretch.